suncoast-devs/handbook/curriculum/back-end/research.project.md

 ## Explorer Mode

-- [ ] Select a topic that we did not cover in class, get it approved by your instructor, and research the topic to understand it
+- [ ] Select a topic that we did not cover in class, get it approved by your instructor, and research the subject to understand it
 - [ ] Give a 5-10 minutes presentation about that piece of technology that includes:
   - What is the technology
-  - What problem does the technology Solved
+  - What problem does the technology solve
   - Why makes the technology unique
 - [ ] Include a Hello World Implementation of the app.
 - [ ] Be able to answer some questions about from the group